sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 #### Host Groups (HG)

 This is the second to last building block in a service: Host Groups.
 It is the most complicated one and you'll see why in a moment.
 At first, it might look like a *huge* overhead, but give me the benefit of doubt on this one: it is well worth it.

 As we nest all our Host Groups, we can benefit from the concept of inheritance.
-Whatever is set in the attributes of a Host Group is inherited to all child Host Groups.
-Meaning, any attribute from a parent Host Group is inherited to the child Host Group/s, as long as the child Host Group/s are *not* overriding the specific attribute.
+Whatever is set in the attributes of a Host Group is inherited by all child Host Groups.
+Meaning, any attribute from a parent Host Group is inherited by the child Host Group/s, as long as the child Host Group/s are *not* overriding the specific attribute.
 This is going to benefit us greatly.
 Just stick with me here :sweat_smile:

 :information_source: Whenever I refer to a specific attribute of a Host Group, it is specified as `<tab_name>/<setting_name>`; E.g. to refer to the attribute `Name` which is in the tab `Host Group`, it would be: `Host Group/Name`.
-I assume you are in the edit menu of the Host Group, which can be reached via Configure -> Host Groups -> select a Host Group
+I assume you are in the edit menu of the Host Group, which can be reached via `Configure` -> `Host Groups` -> `select a Host Group`

-The concept of the Host Groups concists of multiple nested Host Groups.
-Please review the diagram below for a quick overview:
+This concept of the Host Groups consists of multiple nested Host Groups.
+Please review the diagram below for a quick overview.

+Yes, I know [Mermaid](https://mermaid.js.org/) cuts the last character sometimes.
+It is a [known bug in GitHub Pages](https://github.com/jeffreytse/jekyll-spaceship/issues/60) and I cannot do anything about it, sorry!

+Below you'll find the diagram:

 ```mermaid!
 graph TB;